Daniel Vávra: 2K Games ownership and departure

 In 2008, it was announced that 2K Games had acquired Illusion Softworks, and had renamed the studio to 2K Czech.
 Vavra wrote, and the studio were working, on Mafia II prior to the ownership, and it would release in 2010.
 Whilst Vavra said nothing at the time, he would later claim he struggled greatly to work under the reformed studio, mainly citing the differences in the structuring systems of major studios compared to the former smaller structure that was used by Illusion Softworks.
 Vavra has since gone on to state his concerns that major publishers, and the way they are structured, mainly the collective decision making, causes great damage to the gaming industry.
 He had also presented a full script for a future Mafia III, which was rejected by the higher-ups.

 Vavra departed the studio in 2009, with the rejection of his Mafia III script from higher-ups pushing him to leave, alongside mission cuts made to Mafia II.
 Following his departure, the ending of Mafia II was changed from what was on Vavra's original script.
 He has stated he does not know why this change was made, and that the change in the story does not make any sense to him.
-Several other original workers at the studio departed either during, or not long after, Mafia II's release.
+Several other original workers at the studio departed either during, or not long after, Mafia IIs release.

 Warhorse Studios

 In 2011, Vávra co-founded Warhorse Studios, and wrote Kingdom Come: Deliverance, a role-playing video game that uses Cry Engine 3 set in a medieval-themed open world environment.
 The game was set to be delivered in 2015 through episodic iterations, and was successfully funded via Kickstarter.
 Repeatedly delayed, the game was eventually released in 2018, with more promised content released since then.
+Warhorse Studios was sold to Koch Media (renamed Plaion in 2022) in 2019 for €33.2m, with Vávra remaining as its creative director.